 Calazaza's Delicious Dereliction (Tupelo Press), translations of Suzanne Dracius, from Martinique, was published in 2015.
 The Nomads, My Brothers, Go Out to Drink from the Big Dipper (Seagull Books, distributed by the University of Chicago Press), translations of Abdourahman Waberi, from Djibouti, was also published in 2015, and was a finalist for the 2016 Best Translated Book Award for Poetry, as well as one of ten "Best Books of 2015" by Beltway Poetry Quarterly.

-Three new books are forthcoming in 2017 and 2018, including a co-translation of a novel with Catherine Maigret Kellogg of The Dancing Other by Suzanne Dracius (November 2017, Seagull Books), Naming the Dawn (Spring 2018, Seagull Books), more translations of Abdourahman Waberi, and Infusion of Violets (Fall 2018, Seagull Books), Carlson's second full-length collection of poems.
+Three new books are forthcoming in 2018, including a co-translation of a novel with Catherine Maigret Kellogg of The Dancing Other by Suzanne Dracius (November 2017, Seagull Books), Naming the Dawn (Spring 2018, Seagull Books), more translations of Abdourahman Waberi, and Infusion of Violets (Fall 2018, Seagull Books), Carlson's second full-length collection of poems.

 Carlson’s translations and non-translated work have appeared in such journals as The American Poetry Review, AGNI, Boulevard, Crazyhorse, Denver Quarterly, FIELD, Five Points, The Georgia Review, The Iowa Review, Kenyon Review Online, The Massachusetts Review, Poetry, Prairie Schooner, and Shenandoah.
 She is a senior translation editor for Tupelo Quarterly.
 She is the Counseling Specialist at the American Counseling Association, and has earned doctorates in foreign language methodology and counselor education.